HAGENIMANA2/network-security-lab-configs/README.md

 ## CCNA Certification

-I hold a valid CCNA certification (2015) and have continuously practiced network security in enterprise and government environments.
+I hold a valid CCNA certification (2015) and have continuously practiced System Administration in enterprise and government environments.

 ## Repository Structure